adrianwtam/MoreaTest/morea/example-ethics/assessment-ethics.md

 morea_labels:
 ---

-# A03: Assess your ability to reason about ethical issues in software development
+# A01: Quantum Coding in Python

 ## Overview

-After taking part in this assessment, you will have a better understanding of whetheryou can effectively reason about ethical issues in software development through reference to the ACM Code of Ethics and other ethics literature.
+Today you will be learning how to code a Quantum Computer in Python [Sign up for an IBM Quantum Lab Account](https://quantum-computing.ibm.com/lab) and learn on your own

 ## Outcomes